20 Unmissable Things to Do in Kauai

 Da Crack

-The humongous burritos at Da Crack are the cheapest meal around—a veggie burrito is under $10 and is enough for two.
+The humongous burritos at Da Crack are the cheapest meal around.
 You can choose your fillings—we had rice, beans, guacamole, salsa, cheese and cabbage—and they can be made vegan.

 It’s just a hole in the wall with a few benches outside so we took ours back to our condo.
 It’s next to the Kukuiula Market and Waikomo Shave Ice in Poipu.